How to Prepare for a Group Interview

 8. Act like you’re the one for the job!

 If you are not an extrovert, don’t push yourself too hard trying to be one.
-It might end up coming across unnatural or awkward.
-Just be true to yourself, make sure you’re included in the group task and answer questions wisely.
+It might end up coming across as unnatural or awkward.
+Just be true to yourself, make sure you’re included in the group task, and answer questions wisely.
 Show that you possess the skills and abilities to do the job that you’re applying for.

 What to Lookout for During a Group Interview